simongarisch/97_things_every_programmer/README.md

 33: Floating-point numbers aren't real: since floating-point numbers are approximations of real numbers, there is inevitably a little error present.
 This error, called roundoff, can lead to surprising results.

 34: Fulfill your ambitions with open source.

+35: The golden rule of API design: it's not enough to write tests for an API you develop; you have to write unit tests for code that uses your API.

+36: The guru myth.

+37: Hard work does not pay off: if you just set off in one direction, running as fast as you can, you might impress some, but you are not likely to succeed.
+You need to keep a sustainable pace, and you need to adjust course when you learn more about where you are and where you are heading.

+38: How to use a bug tracker.

+39: Improve code by removing it: YAGANI - You Aren't Gonna Need It.

+40: Install me: convenient install and docs.

+41: Interprocess communication affects application response time.

+42: Keep the build clean.